OHBA-analysis/Deck/doc/jmx/more/array.md

 # Arrays

 JMX defines three array containers: vector, matrix and volume.
+Only real-valued matrices at the moment.

 ## Abstract base